gdscwm/real-time-chat-app/README.md

 go run main.go
 ```

-Visit `http://localhost:3000` in your browser to test the chat application[1].
+Visit `http://localhost:3000` in your browser to test the chat application.

 ## Conclusion

 Congratulations!
 You've built a real-time chat application using Go, Fiber, and HTMX.
-This project demonstrates how to create a reactive frontend without JavaScript and leverage WebSockets for real-time communication[1].
+This project demonstrates how to create a reactive frontend without JavaScript and leverage WebSockets for real-time communication.

-Feel free to extend this project by adding features like user authentication, multiple chat rooms, or message persistence.
+Feel free to extend this project by adding features like user authentication, multiple chat rooms, or message persistence!

 ## Acknowledgments